PierreRochard/bitcoin-investment-theses/README.md

 Thesis: Bitcoin exchanges are open for trading 24/7.
 On top of Bitcoin's volatility, they also offer up to 100x leverage.
 Tech-savvy traders are building bots that use the exchanges' public APIs to execute their strategies.
-The execution engines of exchanges are moving from AWS to dedicated hosting, in the same facilities where US equities trade.
+The matching engines of exchanges are moving from AWS to dedicated hosting, in the same facilities where US equities trade.
 Exchanges are the most profitable businesses in the Bitcoin ecosystem, offering both spot and futures products.
-Speculators can now profit both by going long and going short.
+Speculators can now profit by going long or going short.
 The limited supply of bitcoins has led to repeated speculative frenzies, where fortunes have been made and lost.